webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

 ## Storage

-- **AWS Backup**
-  - policy that determines when and how you want your AWS resources backed up.
 - **EFS**: -see <a href="#Compute">Compute</a>/Virtual Machines/EC2 Storage.
 - **FSx**: -see <a href="#Compute">Compute</a>/Virtual Machines/EC2 Storage.
-- **Storage Gateway**
-  - hybrid storage between on-prem and AWS cloud.
 - **S3**
   - immutable **object** storage service.
   - global REST URL access.